 - Once the iDevice reboots, go back to Settings > Accessibility > Guided Access and turn OFF

-- Plug your iPad, iPhone, or other iDevice into your computer.
+- Plug your iPad, iPhone, or another iDevice into your computer.
 (Leave your iPad powered on)

 - Open iTunes and select your iDevice